joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 When we learned about binary search trees, we learned that we could find things at `O(log n)`

+Can we find things even faster?
+What if we

 ## Further Reading